KMKfw/kmk_firmware/docs/en/Display.md

 The values can be set "T" for top, "M" for middle and "B" for bottom on the X axis and "L" for left, "M" for middle and "R, for right on the Y axis.

-For more infos about anchors check the [Adafruit docs](https://learn.adafruit.com/circuitpython-display-support-using-displayio/text).
+For more info about anchors check the [Adafruit docs](https://learn.adafruit.com/circuitpython-display-support-using-displayio/text).
 Notable difference: KMK uses strings ("T", "M","B" and "L", "M", "R") instead of numbers.

 ```python